 Whether or not you should retain an attorney is a personal decision that, among other considerations, depends on the severity of the accident and your injuries.
-If it's a fender bender, and no one is hurt, a simple phone call to the respective insurance agents will probably meet your needs.
+If it’s a fender bender, and no one is hurt, a simple phone call to the respective insurance agents will probably meet your needs.
 However, if you were injured, you will probably need a personal injury attorney to protect your interests.
-Most personal injury lawyers in Georgia will offer a free consultation and offer to work on a contingency fee** basis.
+Most personal injury lawyers in Georgia will offer an initial consultation and offer to work on a contingency fee** basis.
 A contingency fee means the attorney is paid based on a percentage of your eventual settlement or jury award, if there is one.
-That means there's no up front costs to you, as the attorney will only be compensated by receiving a portion of your eventual settlement payment or jury award.
+That means there’s no up front costs to you, as the attorney will only be compensated by receiving a portion of your eventual settlement payment or jury award.
 Today, a thirty- to forty-percent contingency fee is considered standard in Georgia.
 Some attorneys are also willing to work on an hourly-basis, however, this is more rare in personal injury practice.

 **Contingent attorneys’ fees refers only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.